 Beneficial illusions?

-Now that we have discussed how we can think critically, the question remains why we should think critically.
-That is not always obvious.
-Some illusions may be useful.
-The famous French author, Marcel Proust (1949), thought that we needed some illusions for life to be bearable.
+Now that we have discussed how we can think critically, the question remains as to why we should do so.
+That we should, is not always obvious.
+Indeed, some illusions may be quite useful.
+The famous French author Marcel Proust (1949), thought that we needed some illusions to make life bearable.
 In his masterpiece, ‘In remembrance of things past’, he writes that ‘if we are to make reality endurable, we must all nourish a fantasy or two’.
-Many, I believe, would agree.
-I already mentioned the self-deluding overestimation of one’s own abilities of the psychologically healthy person (as opposed to the depressed realist).
-Marx regarded religion as opium of the people.
-And what’s wrong with a good placebo?
+Many people, I believe, would agree.
+I have previously mentioned the psychologically healthy person’s self-deluding overestimation of one’s own abilities .
+Marx regarded religion as opium of the masses.
+And what is wrong with a good placebo?

 Take homeopathy.
-If people believe it works and get a nice placebo effect out of it, where’s the harm?
-Should we really expose their illusion?
+If people believe it works, then what could be the harm in practicing it?
 A similar argument can be made for religion.
-Faith in an afterlife, an immortal soul and a loving God who watches over us can be a huge psychological support for people.
-Who are we to take this from them?
-Everyone is of course free to believe what he or she wants.
-Imposing beliefs on people would be the opposite of critical thinking.
-That would be dogmatic thinking.
+Belief in an afterlife, an immortal soul, and a loving God who watches over us, can be a huge psychological source of support.
+Everyone is of course free to believe what they want.
+Imposing beliefs on people would be the opposite of critical thinking: It would be dogmatism.

-Nevertheless we must be on our guard for illusions.
-For two reasons.
-Firstly, they often come with negative consequences.
-Take alternative medicine.
-As long as people turn to it to ‘cure’ minor diseases that aren’t life threatening, there is no real problem.
-However, alternative treatments often boast to treat more harmful afflictions.
+Nevertheless, we must be on the lookout for illusions. for two reasons in particular.
+First and foremost, illusions are often accompanied by negative consequences.
+Take alternative medicine, for example.
+If people turn to alternative medicine in an attempt to ‘cure’ minor, non-life-threatening diseases, there is no real problem.
+However, practitioners of alternative treatments often claim their methods to be effective even when it comes to more serious ailments.
 There are currently homeopathic medicines on the market that falsely claim to protect against malaria.
-Some patients with serious conditions (such as cancer) also prefer alternative therapies to 'classical' medicine.
-And, finally, an alarming number of alternative therapists incite people not to vaccinate themselves and their children.
-This is based on absolutely unfounded rumors that vaccinations are detrimental to health and can lead to autism for example.
-The anti-vaccination movement does not only put the unvaccinated children at serious risk but society as a whole since it opens the door for the spread of deadly diseases.
-The price for illusions in this context are human lives.
-And the dark side of other illusions, such as religion, should also be clear.
-We’ll discuss that later.
+Some patients with serious conditions (such as cancer) also prefer alternative therapies to 'traditional' Medicine.
+An alarming number of alternative therapists, moreover, encourage people to not get vaccinated themselves, which often leads these opponents to not have their children be vaccinated either.
+This conviction is often based on unfounded rumors about how vaccinations are detrimental to one’s health, and can even lead to development of autism.
+The anti-vaccination movement does not only put the unvaccinated children at a serious risk, but also society at large.
+The price to be paid for the maintenance of such illusions comes in the form of human lives.
+The dark flipside to other illusions, such as religion, should also be clear.
+We will discuss this further in the remaining chapters.

 The second reason why we should be careful with illusions is because illusions - as we have seen in chapter 2 – tend to branch out in our thinking.
-We want to maintain a coherent worldview, so illusions usually produce more illusions.
-For example, people who believe in the predictive power of astrology also appear to be more susceptible to other illusions such as the existence of mediums, psychics, and for example 'energy healing'.
-Even if an illusion would only have positive effects, it is not inconceivable that it makes us more susceptible to illusions that could be harmful.
-We cannot take nonsense on board selectively.
-Once we open the door to it, even a little bit, our thinking can rapidly be flooded (Boudry 2016).
+We want to maintain a coherent worldview, and so illusions usually (lead us to) produce more illusions.
+People who believe in the predictive powers of astrology, for example, also appear to be more susceptible to other illusions such as the existence of mediums, psychics, and 'energy healing'.
+Even if an illusion would only have positive effects, it is not inconceivable that it might make us more susceptible to illusions that could actually be harmful in the long run.
+We cannot be careless as far as illusions are concerned.
+Once we become even the slighlest bit receptive to it, illusions can easily saturate our thinking (Boudry, 2016).

 The impact of irrationality on the world